lthr/Deploy-to-GH-Pages/README.md

 3. Under Domain, type `notify.travis-ci.org`

 ### Add `dist/` folder
 Create a folder in the root of your project called `dist`.
 Inside it, add a file called `index.html` containing some basic HTML.
 This is only for testing purpose, later you can add Gulp, Webpack or similar to generate your distribution content for this folder.
+Right now it's the `build` script from `package.js` that generates content in the `dist` folder.

 ### Create branch
 In your GitHub repository, create a branch called `gh-pages`.